nna109/Phyton-by-gitdagray/README.md

 Following tutorials by Dave Gray (gitdagray)

 ## What I'm Learning

-multiline="""
-Variables
-String
+-Variables
+-String
-Basic Python Synthax
+-Basic Python Synthax
-"""
-print(multiline)

 ## Notes

-multiline=""
-This is a beginner learning project
-First committed on 26th March 2026
+This is a beginner learning project, which was first committed on 26th March 2026
-""
-print(multiline)